entropy-tamer/reynard-algorithms/README.md

 The midpoint $M$ between two points $P_1$ and $P_2$ is:
 $$M = \left(\frac{x_1 + x_2}{2}, \frac{y_1 + y_2}{2}\right)$$

 This is a special case of linear interpolation where $t = 0.5$.
-The midpoint is used for:

-- **Centering Objects**: Finding the center point between two objects
-- **Bisection**: Dividing line segments into equal parts
-- **Centroid Calculations**: Computing the center of mass for simple shapes
-- **UI Layout**: Centering elements between two reference points

 #### Vector Mathematics